Definitely, Maybe: Plot

 Years later, April reaches out to Will, who has fallen into depression.
-She throws Will a birthday party, reuniting him with his old colleagues, but he quietly leaves the party early.
+She throws him a birthday party, reuniting him with his old colleagues, but he quietly leaves the party early.
 Will then drunkenly confesses to April that he loves her, leading to an argument about the state of their lives.

-Passing a bookstore, he finds the inscribed copy of Jane Eyre April's father gave her.
-He goes to April's apartment to give her the book but decides against it when he meets her boyfriend Kevin, who is living with her.
-Will runs into Summer who tells him she's pregnant and invites him to a party where he reunites with Emily, who has recently moved to New York City.
+Passing a bookstore, Will finds the inscribed copy of Jane Eyre April's father had given her.
+Going to her apartment to give her the book, he decides against it upon meeting her boyfriend Kevin, who is living there.
+Will then runs into Summer, who tells him she is pregnant and invites him to a party.
+There, he reunites with Emily, who has recently moved to the city.

-In the present, Maya deduces that "Emily" is her mother.
-Maya hopes her parents will reunite, but Will assures Maya that she is the story's happy ending, before finalizing his divorce.
+In the present, Maya deduces that "Emily" is her mother, whose real name is Sarah.
+She hopes her parents will reunite, but Will assures her that she is the story's happy ending.
+Later, he signs the divorce papers.

 Unpacking in his new apartment, Will discovers April's book.
 He brings it to her, apologizing for waiting so long, but she asks him to leave.
-At Maya's urging, Will realizes he is miserable without April, whose name he didn't change in the story like he did to "Emily"/Sarah and to "Summer", whose real name is Natasha.
-Will and Maya go to April's apartment, and he tries to explain his reasoning to her, but she does not let them inside.
-Waiting in front of the door, Maya encourages Will to tell April the story, while April overhears the conversation through intercom.
-As Will and Maya walk away, April runs after them.
-Will explains that he kept the book as the only thing he had left of her.
+At Maya's urging, Will realizes he is miserable without April, whose name he did not change in the story like he did to "Emily"/Sarah and "Summer"/Natasha.

+Will and Maya go to April's apartment, so he can explain his reasoning to her, but she does not let them inside.
+Father and daughter decide to count to 30 to give her the chance to change her mind.
+While they are counting into the intercom at the door, Maya urges Will to tell April the story.
+She overhears the conversation so, just as father and daughter start to walk away, she runs after them.
+Will explains he kept the book as it was the only thing he had left of her.
 April invites them in to tell her the story, and she and Will kiss.

 Cast

 Music

 The film was scored by English composer Clint Mansell.
 Lakeshore Records released the score on March 18, 2008.
 All Music Guide reviewer William Ruhlmann praised the album as filled with "sweet, melodic numbers that often seem to lack only a lyric to turn them into pop songs".
 He also stated that it functioned as "light accompaniment to an equally light entertainment".

-A song from Nirvana, "Come as You Are", was featured during several scenes in the movie, as well as Nothing Lasts Forever by Maroon 5.
+A song from Nirvana, "Come as You Are", was featured during several scenes in the movie, as well as "Nothing Lasts Forever" by Maroon 5.